Skip to main content

 The remote console feature allows users to securely connect to the specified server via SSH, VNC, Telnet, and RDP through a web browser, depending on the server information registered by the administrator.
 Additionally, URL-based web management consoles such as Jenkins, Grafana, and Kubernetes Dashboard can also be registered as Web type for integrated management in the remote console menu.

-Users can connect to the server in a web isolation browser (RBI) environment without installing a separate client program, and can enter commands or upload/download files.
+Users can access the server in a web isolation browser (RBI) environment without installing a separate client program, and can enter commands or upload/download files.

 1. Feature Overview

-This feature provides SSH, VNC, Telnet, and RDP-based remote access in a web browser environment, as well as URL-based web management console access.
-Once the administrator registers the server information or URL needed for remote access, users can connect to the registered items with a single click.
+This feature provides SSH, VNC, Telnet, RDP-based remote access and URL-based web management console access in a web browser environment.
+When an administrator registers the server information or URL needed for remote access, users can connect to the registered items with a single click.

-- Access is provided through a browser and is available in the form of a terminal, GUI screen, or web page depending on the server type.
+• Access is provided through the browser, and depending on the server type, it is offered in the form of a terminal, GUI screen, or web page.

-- Communication with the server takes place in an environment where RBI security is applied.
+• Communication with the server occurs in an environment where RBI security is applied.

 2. Server Type